 This is an opportunity to attend lectures in a mainstream Victoria University course without having to undertake any assignments or assessment.

 Places are always subject to availability and mainstream students take priority.
-If the course does fill up and ACCESS Victoria places are no longer available we will contact you before the start of the course.
+If the course does fill up and auditing places are no longer available we will contact you before the start of the course.

 You will have access to a Blackboard account (the University’s online learning tool) so you can view the lecture images, image lists or other material posted on the course page.
 Any Blackboard messages regarding tutorials, assignments, tests or exams are not applicable to Continuing Education students.